dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Optional data

-Making data fields optional increases reader complexity, and how this might be managed.
+When reading data where items required for reader function are missing, readers may wish to provide configurable default values to be used in their output.

 ## Trailing data in TCP

-What exactly do we mean by trailing data in TCP.

-## Omitting opcode and RR types

-A common implementation requirement is to collect only a subset of RR types (and possibly opcodes).
-Another is to not collect RDATA when it exceeds a threshold size.
-For example, avoid collecting AXFR and IXFR RDATA.
+Clearify the impact of processing wire captures which includes trailing data in TCP.
+What will appear trailing data, what will appear as malformed messages?

+## Limiting collection of RDATA

+Implementations should consider providing a configurable maximum RDATA size for capture.
+For example, to avoid memory issues when confronted with large XFR records.

 # Implementation Status